Intellectually we all know we should exercise and play with our dogs. Yeah, it’s good for them. They’re dogs, that’s what they do.

 Dogs need daily exercise to be optimally healthy and emotionally balanced, and this goes double for young pets and high-energy breeds.
 It’s important to understand that your dog – no matter how small – can’t get adequate exercise running around your home or backyard by himself.

-Playtime Can Also Serve as Learn Time
+3. Playtime Can Serve As Learn Time

 Playing (and walking) with your dog can be fun and educational.
 You can use the time to reinforce commands like sit and stay, as well as teaching new tricks and games – all of which keep his mind working.

-Playing Games Can Help Satisfy Natural Instincts
+4. Games Can Satisfy Natural Instincts

 Games like tug and fetch are not only great for the pure fun of it, but are great outlets for satisfying natural urges in your dog that mentally engage them as well.
 According to the ASPCA, canines have a natural need to want to grab and pull things with their mouths (tug), and chasing is what canines do when they’re after prey in the wild (fetch a ball or chase a toy hanging with rope on a stick).
 “Find it” is another useful game that engages that nose (and mind) again.
 For more scent game ideas, here’s a handy list.